Article I – Name

-An Active Membership of this Society shall be limited to physicians of good professional standing who have completed an ACGME-approved vascular surgical residency or fellowship, or equivalent foreign advanced training, who have a sustained major interest and active practice in peripheral vascular surgery and who are certified by the American Board of Surgery or its equivalent.
+Active Membership of this Society shall be limited to physicians of good professional standing who have completed an ACGME-approved vascular surgical residency or fellowship, or equivalent foreign advanced training, who have a sustained major interest and active practice in vascular and endovascular surgery and who are certified by the American Board of Surgery or its equivalent.
 Active Members shall be required to pay annual dues.
 Active members have voting privileges, can serve on committees, sponsor new member applications as well as submit and sponsor papers for presentation at the annual meeting.

 - Active Senior Membership

-An Active Senior Membership shall be granted to members who have been in practice for greater than 15 years.
+Active Senior Membership shall be granted to members who have been in practice for greater than 15 years.
 Active Senior Members may complete terms of elected office, and are required to pay dues.
 Active Senior Members can sponsor papers for fellows and residents, participate in the business meeting as well as vote, but do not present papers and are not eligible for re-election as Society officers.

 - Inactive Senior Membership

-An Inactive Senior Membership shall be granted to Senior Members upon receipt of written request.
+Inactive Senior Membership shall be granted to Senior Members upon receipt of written request.
 Inactive Senior members will no longer receive a subscription to the Journal.
 Inactive Senior Members are not required to pay annual dues nor are they allowed to sponsor new member applications or papers and presentations submitted to the annual meeting.
 Inactive Senior Members may become Active Senior Members by requesting in writing reactivation and paying all back dues or three times the current year’s dues.

 - Honorary Membership

-An Honorary Membership shall be granted to individuals at the discretion of the Executive Council.
+Honorary Membership shall be granted to individuals at the discretion of the Executive Council.
 Honorary Members pay no dues and are not eligible for election as Society officers.

 - Candidate Membership

-A Candidate Membership shall be granted to participants who are in good professional standing in an RRC accredited general surgery, vascular surgery residency, or other vascular residency recognized by the Society.
+Candidate Membership shall be granted to participants who are in good professional standing in an ACGME accredited general surgery, vascular surgery residency, or other vascular residency recognized by the Society.
 Also students in accredited osteopathic and allopathic medical schools can participate in this membership group.
 Candidate Members must be sponsored by an active or senior active Society member.
-Candidate Members shall have no voting rights.
+Candidate Members may serve on Committees but shall have no voting rights.
 Candidate Members can present papers at the annual meeting if sponsored by an Active Member.
 Candidate Members may be promoted to Active Membership upon completion of their vascular surgery residency (or equivalent) and upon receipt by the society office of a copy of the vascular surgery training certificate (or equivalent).
 At this time, the newly promoted Active Member will be bound by the requirements of active membership in the society.

 - Associate Membership

-An Associate Membership shall be limited to non-vascular trained physicians and surgeons with either an MD or DO degree, scientists active in vascular medicine or surgical research, physician extenders in vascular specialties (RN’s, PA’s, NP’s) and vascular technologists.
+Associate Membership shall be limited to non-vascular trained physicians and surgeons with either an MD or DO degree, scientists active in vascular medicine or surgical research, physician extenders in vascular specialties (RN’s, PA’s, NP’s) and vascular technologists.
 These members shall pay half dues, have no voting rights, cannot be elected as officers of the society, but may submit abstracts and papers to the meetings.

 Article IV – Election of Members